gboncoffee/gboncoffee.github.io/_gabs/index.md

 My name is Gabriel G. de Brito and I'm a computer science student at [computing department of the Federal University of Paraná](https://web.inf.ufpr.br/dinf/).
 I'm mostly interessed in functional and low-level programming.
 Also, I have some experience with a lot of programming languages.
-My favorites are Lua, C, Rust and Lisp, and I have some experience in Go, Haskell, Python and front-end development.
+My favorites are Lua, C, Go and Lisp, and I have some experience in Rust, Haskell, Python and front-end development.
 Currently, I'm focusing in studying C for systems programming and hardware.
 My ultimate goal is to write an entire operational system from scratch for fun.